cbuchner1/CudaMiner/README.txt

                  Device IDs start counting from 0!

 --launch-config  [-l] specify the kernel launch configuration per device.
                  This replaces autotune or heuristic selection.
+You can pass the strings "auto" or just a kernel prefix like L or F or K or T to autotune for a specific card generation or a kernel prefix plus a lauch configuration like F28x8 if you know what kernel runs best (from a previous autotune).

 --interactive    [-i] list of flags (0 or 1) to enable interactive
                  desktop performance on individual cards.
 Use this